Mathematics at Farnsfield St. Michael's aims to equip our pupils with the three aims of the National Curriculum:

 Extra challenge and opportunity to work in greater depth is given to all children - we have high expectations that everyone can achieve.
 Those children who need additional support, resources or practice will have access to these on a very regular basis.

-Foundation Stage and Years 5 & 6 are working within their respective curricular and staff are incorporating many features of a mastery maths lesson to ensure that children receive a consistently great maths education.
+Foundation Stage is working within their respective curricular and staff are incorporating many features of a mastery maths lesson to ensure that children receive a consistently great maths education.